Browns finally trade Mayfield, send quarterback to Panthers - WHIZ News

-CLEVELAND (AP) — From being drafted first to dumped in four years, Baker Mayfield’s wild four-year ride in Cleveland is over.
+CLEVELAND (AP) — Baker Mayfield’s wild four-year ride in Cleveland is over.

 The No. 1 overall pick in 2018, Mayfield was traded Wednesday by the Browns, who moved on from the divisive quarterback months ago and finally sent him to the Carolina Panthers for a future draft pick.